Why is Queen Mary I of England known as Bloody Mary?Question: "Why is Queen Mary I of England known as Bloody Mary?"

 Henry VIII’s third wife at last gave him a son, the future Edward VI.
 When Jane died shortly after childbirth, Mary Tudor was Jane’s chief mourner.
 With his royal line in such a tenuous state, Henry at last established the succession of English rule: first, Edward or Edward’s heirs, then, if Edward died without issue, Mary would become Queen, after which Elizabeth (Anne’s daughter) would take the throne.

 Edward became king at nine years old upon the death of Henry VIII.
-His Protestant tutors and advisors put him into a religious fervor, resulting in further disassembly of the Catholic Church in England.
+His Protestant tutors and advisers put him into a religious fervor, resulting in further disassembly of the Catholic Church in England.
 Edward VI ruled for only six years, for various illnesses took his life in 1553.
 Since Edward had been a minor, the lords of Somerset and of Northumberland acted as his regents.
 They knew what would happen if Mary Tudor became England’s first Catholic queen, and they struggled to instate Jane Gray, Henry VIII’s niece, as next in line.
 However, Mary had the public’s favor, and the decision to make Jane Gray queen was reversed in a mere nine days.
 After Mary Tudor ascended the throne, she grew drunk with a power that would culminate in an unfortunate end.

 Within two months of her ascension to the throne, Queen Mary I had reinstated the previously repealed Heresy Acts, which were extremely strict regulations “concerning the arresting and apprehension of erroneous and heretical preachers”—heretical in this case meaning “not Catholic.”
 Under the reinstated law, practicing Protestant leaders and churchmen were imprisoned and made martyrs.
 In the Marian persecutions, over 300 religious “heretics” were executed by being burned at the stake.
 This persecution of Protestants earned the queen the posthumous title of “Bloody Mary.”
 John Foxe, in Chapter XVI of his classic book Acts and Monuments, details many of the executions carried out by Bloody Mary.